chiarafornari/python-cimec-chiara-fornari/README.md

 For the analysis of EEG data is necessary to install MNE package and MNE-BIDS to save and convert the data in the BIDS format.

-Run the followings in a command line terminal:

-`pip install mne`

-`pip install mne-bids`
+Run the followings in a command line terminal: `pip install mne` and `pip install mne-bids`

 ***